-PRITS-2020-003 is clear in that Agencies are responsible for engaging with PRITS as a first step in the process, including prior to publishing RFPs, RFIs, RFQs, or formal bids.
-Procurement documents that are not approved by PRITS can result in lost efforts due to misalignment with the technology and innovation public policy and might not procure adequate goods or services.
+PRITS-2023-001 clearly states in that Agencies are responsible for engaging with PRITS as a first step in the process, including prior to publishing RFPs, RFIs, RFQs, or formal bids.
+Procurement documents that are not approved by PRITS can result in lost efforts due to misalignment with public policy regarding technology and innovation and might not procure adequate goods or services.
 Final acquisition approval could be denied.
-Therefore, Agencies are required to engage with PRITS in the early stage, as established in PRITS-2020-003.
+Therefore, Agencies are required to engage with PRITS in the early stage, as established in PRITS-2023-001.
 The final selection of an RFP, RFI, RFQ or formal bid must also be notified and submitted to PRITS.

-According to the goods or services being procured, if no formal procurement document will be published, PRITS requires that form PRITS-001 is submitted together with the selected proposal(s).
+According to the goods or services being procured, if no formal procurement document will be published, PRITS requires that form PRITS-001 be submitted together with the selected proposal(s).

-It is highly recommended that Agencies allocate or identify funding sources prior to filing PRITS-001, except in the case of projects that don't require additional funds.
-This is relevant because PRITS must evaluate proposals for technology and innovation projects even when these don't require the use of public funds in order to assure public policy alignment.
+It is highly recommended that Agencies allocate or identify funding sources prior to filing form PRITS-001, except in the case of projects that don't require additional funds.
+This is relevant because PRITS must evaluate proposals for technology and innovation projects even when these don't require the use of public funds to assure public policy alignment.

 Once approved by PRITS, Agencies are fully responsible for following all other acquisition procedures and request the necessary approvals, as applicable.
-Also, it is important to note that most Agencies also are to be in compliance with the requirements of Act 73, as amended, enacted on July 23, 2019, known as the General Administration for the Centralization of Procurement of the Government of Puerto Rico of 2019 ("Act-73"), to the extent applicable, and/or with any other (local and/or federal) procurement and contracting requirements applicable to the Agency.
+It is also important to note that most Agencies are to be in compliance with the requirements of Act 73, as amended, enacted on July 23, 2019, known as the General Administration for the Centralization of Procurement of the Government of Puerto Rico of 2019 ("Act-73"), to the extent applicable, and/or with any other (local and/or federal) procurement and contracting requirements applicable to the Agency.